-Remote trivia nights, Easter gatherings, virtual happy hours.
-Celebrities entertained us from their own homes.
+Remember remote trivia nights, Easter gatherings, virtual happy hours?
+Celebrities entertained us (and sometimes didn’t) from their own homes.
 We joined an online beer tasting.
 It was great, except for toasting the attendees.
 I’m sorry, iPad.

 The new social currency was a FaceTime call or a Zoom meeting URL.

 Those of us always online were now on more.
-(Don’t even look at my Screen Time metrics; they’re embarrassing.)
 The in-person crowd, now suffering the loss of in-person, even went online.